Musee d’Orsay is home to some of the best Impressionist and Post-Impressionist paintings in the World.

 On Thursdays, Orsay Museum is open till 9.45 which distributes the crowd even further and hence, there is not much queueing.
 Book your tickets for a Thursday

-If you want to avoid waiting, Friday is yet again a good day to visit Musee d’Orsay.
+If you want to avoid waiting, Friday is yet again a good day to visit Musee d’Orsay in Paris.

 However, Saturday mornings (9.30 am to 1 pm) see maximum queueing.

 During this period the waiting time can even go up to 90 minutes.
-In the second half of the day, the long lines shorten a bit.
+In the second half of the day, the waiting lines shorten a bit.

 All through Sunday, Musee d’Orsay is inundated with tourists and 60-90 minute long waiting times are normal.

 A good part of the weekend crowd is the Parisians themselves, who love visiting the Museums regularly.
-Read more such Musee d’Orsay facts
+More such Musee d’Orsay facts

 From November to March (Paris’ low season) the crowd at Musee d’Orsay comes down drastically.